studio-asd/go-example/database/README.md

 # Database

+We use `PostgreSQL` as our main database.
+The `PostgreSQL` is built using our custom image with embedded `DuckDB` extension inside of it.

 The database directory contains all schema and queries needed for each database.
 Each sub-directory inside this directory represents a schema for a database.
 The `database` is defined via `sqlc` configuration, we will learn more about that part later.

 For example,